P

 History

-Lopez has also suggested that far-reaching concepts such as string theory constitute a kind of mathematical pataphor, insofar as these concepts correspond to the 'pataphysical notion of "supposition built on supposition."
-In other words, as string theory is speculation based on ideas that are ''themselves speculative'' (in this instance, the theories of general relativity and quantum mechanics), string theory is not in fact physics, but 'pataphysics.
+Theoretical Physics: Lopez has suggested that far-reaching concepts such as string theory constitute a kind of mathematical pataphor, insofar as these concepts correspond to the 'pataphysical notion of "supposition built on supposition."
+As string theory is speculation based on ideas that are themselves speculative (in this instance, the theories of general relativity and quantum mechanics), it represents a form of 'pataphysical thinking.

 In the Press

-In March of 2007, an article published in the Chilean newspaper El Clarin ("Chile Under the Influence of 'Pataphysics and Pataphors") likened the nonsensical, inventive language of the government to pataphors.
+In March of 2007, an article published in the Chilean newspaper El Clarín ("Chile Under the Influence of 'Pataphysics and Pataphors") likened the nonsensical, inventive language of the government to pataphors. [archived link]

 In February of 2008, Dutch artist Hidde Van Schie published a book in the Netherlands called PATAPHOR, inspired by pataphors (ISBN 978-90-8690-165-4).